jingconan/SADIT/README.md

 SADIT can be installed in Linux, Mac OS X and Windows(through cygwin) with python 2.7

-### Debain (Ubuntu, Mint, etc)
+### Debian (Ubuntu, Mint, etc)

-If you are using debain based system like Ubuntu, Mint, you are lucky.
+If you are using Debian based system like Ubuntu, Mint, you are lucky.
-There is an installation script prepared for debain based system, just type :
+There is an installation script prepared for Debian based system, just type :

-    sh debain.sh
+    sh debian.sh

 ### Mac OS X